Skip to main content

 events:

-lifecycle: configure
+lifecycle:

-lifecycle: activate
+lifecycle:

 When a lifecycle component configures or activates itself automatically, this is known as "auto-configure" and "auto-activate", respectively.
+The graph shows these events with the green icons next to the component name.

 Finally, the timer component has a special predicate is_timed_out, which is internally associated with the timeout parameter.